RowanGray472/flask-on-docker/README.md

 The website itself is super minimalistic—the challenge here was assembling the stack so I can use it again for projects that might actually require it.

 But it can upload and render GIFs!
-Check it out
+Check it out—apologies for the low video quality :(

 ![Demo of uploading and rendering the gif!](https://github.com/RowanGray472/flask-on-docker/blob/main/9lhe8x.gif)